July 30, 2014

 - Entrepreneurship (for)

 SpaceThey first started looking at the computer lab and library.
 The former was an enormous waste of space with expensive computers that were more than what students needed, and the latter was configured in a way that was uninviting to learning.
 Essentially, it created a space that no one wanted to enter.
 To begin, they asked What might be possible?
 They looked the library and asked, "what could we do with that?"
 Instead of tasking the new librarian and a few others with the redesign, then it didn't make anyone a stakeholder.
 Instead, it created a privileged group rather than a community.
 For inspiration, they looked to the Stanford Design School.
 In particular, they liked the iterative process.
 When they redesigned the computer lab, they created a space that could go from orderly to messy, from individualized to collaborative, completely mobile, and utterly flexible.
 The keys to redesigning a space are Adaptability and Agility.
 Ultimately, the less a space is defined by what is in it, the better.
 The space is about learning and not about the objects inside.

 Steps to RedesignThey used the process from the Stanford D-School to guide their thinking.

-Teachers used Social Media, School Visits, Non-School Visits, and Google Hangouts to explore what is possible.
+Step 1 - LearningTeachers used Social Media, School Visits, Non-School Visits, and Google Hangouts to explore what is possible.
 One of the great places that Martin visited was Nuvu Studio in Massachusetts.
 It's an old loft where students come in for 3-6 week sessions to work on a project from 9-3.
 Other great spaces are 1871 in Chicago (incredible co-working spaces) as well as Next-Door Cafe (a chain of cafes with unique work spaces).
 They also had to use a combination of observations and interviews to determine the needs of spaces.

 - DON'T ASK - what should this space look like?